dominykasraila/fretboard/README.md

 # fretboard
-App for learning the fretboard
+An app for learning the fretboard.